Fear of the Known

 John Ashmead: There's a nice command of how much detail to put in.
 And rereading his stuff you see, knowing how it's going to come out, how little waste there is, he was very much of a craftsman.
 He got rid of everything that wasn't needed to support the fact and then, that's the story.

 But sometimes just enough detail was still too much as illustrator Mike Bukowski's art, when he set out to draw all the monsters in Lovecraft's sprawling universe.

-Bukowski: There was one particular creature at the mountains of madness that is described with paragraphs and paragraphs of minutia, like down to the length of its fingers.
+Bukowski: There was one particular creature in “At the Mountains of Madness,” that is described with paragraphs and paragraphs of minutia, like down to the length of its fingers.
 And I just couldn't grasp it because it was such an alien entity, it almost looked like something, like when I finally figured it out, it almost looked like a microscopic oceanic creature, something like that.
 But I had to sit down and physically draw it to figure out what he was talking about.

-For almost a century, artists like Bukowski kept Lovecraft's legacy relevant by constantly reusing and re-imagining his world.
-So much so that by the 1990's, Lovecraftian concepts have become deeply embedded in collective memory.
+For almost a century, artists like Bukowski have kept Lovecraft's legacy relevant by constantly reusing and re-imagining his world.
+So much so, that by the 1990's, Lovecraftian concepts have become deeply embedded in collective memory.

 Joseph Hallman: The idea of Cthulhu or Necronomicon are these familiar little things that can now be called upon from childhood or from nostalgia.

 Lovecraft's influence on composer Joseph Hallman was manifested in a work called Imagined Landscapes: Six Lovecraftian Elsewheres.
 Like Lovecraft, Hallman's goal was to leave the audience on the edge of its seat.